Misty Alford-Riendeau - Obituary

-Hanceville - A Celebration of Life service for Misty Lynn Alford-Riendeau, age 36 of Hanceville formerly of Hokes Bluff, will be 5 PM Friday at Dodge City Tattoo Company, 501 AL HWY 69 SOUTH Hanceville, Al. 35077.
+A Celebration of Life service for Misty Lynn Alford-Riendeau, age 36 of Logan formerly of Hokes Bluff, will be 5 PM Friday at Dodge City Tattoo Company, 501 AL HWY 69 SOUTH Hanceville, Al. 35077.

 Mrs. Alford-Riendeau passed away October 18, 2020.